© Crown copyright 2019

-If a passenger holds 2 separate tickets for a non-EU journey (for example: Manchester - London, then London - New York), and you are the first airport of departure, do not sell duty-free goods to that passenger.
+If a passenger holds 2 separate tickets for a non-UK and non-EU journey (for example: Manchester - London, then London - New York), and you are the first airport of departure, do not sell duty-free goods to that passenger.
 We consider this type of passenger is making 2 separate journeys, and the first is a domestic one.

 Remember: you carry the liability for any duty and tax due on any ineligible duty-free sales.

 5.3 Sales of goods to general aviation passengers